Samidahlawi/project0Tic-Tac-Toe/README.md

-# unsolved problems which would be fixed in future iterations.
+# Unsolved problems which would be fixed in future iterations.
 - add option if the user want to play with (X or O) or with images or their names.
 - add a timer